rladies/rladiesguide/content/organization/events/online/index.en.md

 :slot_machine: Anyone entering any meeting will need a passcode.
-This passcode will be unique to the timeslot you have booked, and will only be active to let you and your attendants in 15 minutes prior to your booked time.
+This passcode will be unique to the timeslot you have booked, and will only be active to let you and your attendants in your booked time.

 :information_desk_person: You will be able to be the Host of the meeting with the associated privileges/controls.
 As the Host you can